 Taylor amazed as a rookie (my first mentioned within) when the Colts finally put him in the driver’s seat, after he toted the rock at 5.0 yards per attempt.
 From there, he tallied a sweet 1,468 yards and 12 touchdowns.
 Whew!
 The sky is the limit for this kid in 2021.

 I’d love to bump Elliott up as next season approaches.
 However, he’s here at No. 10 for now after producing a career-low 979 rushing yards in 2020.
 His eight touchdowns last season also mark an all-time low.
 Will he turn a new leaf moving forward?

 Monty really began to pick up his fantasy pace as a sophomore, producing 1,508 total yards and 10 touchdowns in 2020.
-Even with uncertainty at quarterback looming in 2021, Montgomery still comes with much fantasy appeal.
+With a veteran in that of Andy Dalton under center in 2021, Montgomery comes with much fantasy appeal.

 Fantasy owners of Akers finally got to see their rookie come to life towards the end of 2020.
 We can only hope that the Rams quit fooling around and run him as their bell cow back come September.

 Dobbins ran at an explosive 6.0 yards per carry in 2020 and bulldozed in nine rushing touchdowns.
 He’s got what it takes to be your No. 1 fantasy RB.
 That is when Lamar Jackson isn’t stealing all of the run action.

 14. Melvin Gordon, Denver Broncos

 in his debut as a Bronco, Gordon produced a total of 76.3 yards per game and scored 10 times.
 With Phillip Lindsay slipping to free agency, Gordon’s stock for 2021 gets a boost.